 3.2.
 Theoretical Complexity Analysis

 The theoretical computational load of the DAC model was analyzed using two established profiling libraries, ptflops (v0.7.5) and thop (v2.0.17, via the ultralytics fork) [9][10], to cross-verify the results.
-The complexity scales with the audio frame size, increasing from approximately 1.4 GFLOPs for a 20ms frame to 31.6 GFLOPs for a 320ms frame, as shown in Figure 1.
+The complexity scales with the audio frame size, increasing from approximately 1.4 GFLOP counts for a 20ms frame to 31.6 GFLOP counts for a 320ms frame, as shown in Figure 1.

 Figure 1: DAC Model Theoretical Complexity Comparison